 Biden signs spending bill that includes $13.6 billion in Ukraine aid

-President Biden has signed a $1.5 trillion spending bill that funds the government through September and includes $13.6 billion in aid to Ukraine.
+President Biden has signed a $1.5 trillion spending bill that funds the government through September and includes $13.6 billion in aid to Ukraine, as it fights off Russia's invasion.

-The president signed the legislation Friday, after the Senate passed it late Thursday night by a 68-31 margin.
-The financial assistance to Ukraine, which includes several billion dollars in humanitarian assistance, garnered bipartisan support.
+The president signed the legislation Tuesday, after the Senate passed it late Thursday night by a 68-31 margin.
+The financial assistance to Ukraine, which includes several billion dollars in humanitarian assistance, garnered bipartisan support as Congress urged Biden to take more aggressive steps against Russian President Vladimir Putin.

+The $1.5 trillion bill to fund the government for the current year that runs through September 30 is being enacted five months behind schedule.

+"Putin's aggression against Ukraine has united people all across America, united our two parties in Congress, and united the freedom loving world," Biden said Tuesday.

+The $1.5 trillion government spending bill includes a nearly 7% increase for domestic initiatives, with increased spending for schools, housing, child care, renewable energy, biomedical research, law enforcement grants to communities and feeding programs.
+It also directs money to minority communities and historically black colleges, renews efforts aimed at preventing domestic violence against women and requires infrastructure operators to report serious hacking incidents to federal authorities.

+Republicans won an almost 6% boost for defense and prevailed in retaining decades-old restrictions against using federal money to pay for nearly all abortions.

-The president's signing of the bill Friday averts a partial government shutdown that would otherwise have occurred midnight Friday.
+The president signed a continuing resolution Friday to avert a partial government shutdown that would otherwise have occurred at midnight.

-Mr. Biden is in Camp David this weekend, monitoring the war in Ukraine.
+Mr. Biden was in Camp David last weekend, monitoring the war in Ukraine.

 - Biden warns of "severe price" if Putin's forces use chemical weapons as U.S. and Russia accuse each other of planning false-flag attacks

-Note: Editor's note: This article originally said that President Biden signed the omnibus measure last Friday, but he signed a continuing resolution Friday and the omnibus spending bill on Tuesday.
-The article has been updated.